GariestGary/Unity-Toolbox/README.md

 All objects in loaded scene automatically injects, if you load scene by using `Traveler` class (see [Travel System](#travel-system)).
 By using `Pooler` class when instantiating objects you can achieve auto inject that instantiated object.

-If you want to use your own MonoBehaviour's components, you can add this component to 'Instances' GameObject under [ENTRY].
+If you want to use your own MonoBehaviour's components, you can add this components to 'Instances' GameObject under [ENTRY].
 In this case all of the attached components will automatically added to IoC container, and you can initialize corresponding properties by just using [Inject] attribute.

 ## Message System

 Message system allows you to reduce code cohesion by subscribing to messages and sending them.

 All messages contains in `Message` enum, to add new line in this enum with desired name.
 To subscribe to a message call `Messager.Subscribe(Message id, Action<object> next)`, where `id` is an desired message you want to subscribe, `next` is an action that invokes when message received.

+To send additional data with a message, simply pass it after the message ID and cast it to the desired type in the callback method.

 ### Example
 ```C#